orionsbowz/orionsbowz/README.md

 𑣲 Taken // 18! || Pan/Genderfluid
 𑣲 DNI: Proship-Darkship-Comship // Pro-Loli/shotas // THOSE religious people... //
      SH/EDtwt // super weird fujoshis/himejoshis
-𑣲 INT: Legit anyone that isnt on my DNI, as long as you aren't a weird
+𑣲 INT: Legit anyone that isnt on my DNI, as long as you aren't a weirdo
      i'll be more than happy to talk with you!
 </pre>
 <br><br>